Some Assembly Theatre Company and RHYTAG present:

-ADMISSION Admission is free.
-Donations are welcome.
+ADMISSION Free.
+Donations go to RHYTAG.
 Limited seating.
-A facilitated talkback session follows each performance.
+A facilitated talkback follows each performance.

 *Box Office opens one hour before each performance in Performance Centre lobby.